About the Sector Skills

 Academy

-To build on the momentum of sector work and to strengthen, sustain and grow the field, the first Sector Skills Academy was initiated in June 2005 by three well-known organizations in the sectoral workforce development field: The Aspen Institute Workforce Strategies
+To build on the momentum of this work and to strengthen, sustain and grow the sector field, the first Sector Skills Academy was initiated in June 2005.
+Since 2005 the Academy, which is facilitated and managed by The Aspen Institute Workforce Strategies

 The Academy provides emerging leaders with an opportunity for experiential learning with practical applications for present and future work in the sector field.
-The Academy consists of three workshops over roughly a 12-month period that allow participants to acquire new skills, engage in peer exchange and benefit from relationships with mentors.
-Faculty and mentors are drawn from experienced leaders in the field of sectoral employment development.
+The Academy consists of three workshops over roughly a 10-month period that allow participants to acquire new skills, engage in peer exchange and benefit from relationships with guest faculty and facilitators.
+Faculty are drawn from experienced leaders in the field of sectoral employment development.
 As a result of participating in the Academy, fellows are expected to apply the lessons they learn in ways that enhance their work in their chosen sector.

 One good way to get a sense of the Academy's value is to hear from participants.
 Here’s what some of the participants say about their Academy experience: